burdzwastaken/urxvt-gist/README.md

 # urxvt-gist
 Automatic GitHub Gist uploads for selections in URxvt

+This is an URxvt extension that uploads the selection as a GitHub Gist.
+It currently requires the use of an oauth token stored in your .Xdefaults/.Xresources.

+The current name of the file upload is the hex encoded md5 sum of the selection, so the same content should lead to the same Gist.
+Currently this extension does not support PATCHing an existing Gist as selection checksum with be different however it is something that maybe explored in the future.

+I<Note to xrdb users:> xrdb uses the C preprocessor, which might interpret the double C</> characters as comment start.
+Use C<\057\057> instead, which works regardless of whether xrdb is used to parse the resource file or not.

+GitHub Gist API spec: https://developer.github.com/v3/gists/#create-a-gist

 ## Installation
 Simply place this scripts in `/usr/lib/urxvt/perl/` for system-wide availability or in `~/.urxvt/ext/` for user-only availability.
 You can also put them in a